 - Good for Communities

 - Brings new, highly skilled volunteers to the community

 - Helps build new and lasting partnerships between the civil society and businesses

 - Increased awareness about the community issues and improved understanding between sectors

-As the country’s premier volunteer organisation, iVolunteer, provides a range of flexible services to enable companies of all sizes to address the needs of the society while strengthening their own organisations.
+As the country’s premier volunteer organisation, iVolunteer, provides bespoke corporate volunteering solutions to enable companies of all sizes to address the needs of the society while strengthening their own organisations.
 Click Here to know more about our services.

 Eager to explore and get started quickly?
 Just connect with Neha